ioBroker/ioBroker.history/README.md

 * (Apollon77) Do bigger adjustments to the logging logic to make sure Debounce is working properly
 * (Apollon77) New setting added to disable the "logging of additional values for charting optimization" - then only the expected data are logged
 * (Apollon77) Add flag returnNewestEntries for GetHistory to determine which records to return when more entries as "count" are existing for aggregate "none"
-* (Apollon77) make sure id is always returned on GetHistory when addId is set
+* (Apollon77) Make sure id is always returned on GetHistory when addId is set
+* (Apollon77) Add new Debug flag to enable/disable debug logging on datapoint level (default is false) to optimize performance

 ### 1.11.1 (2022-03-26)
 * (Apollon77) Fix the js-controller and admin minimum version